philipco/artemis-bidirectional-compression/README.md

 However we warn that they need to run for about 2hours to 12hours.
 Yet, it is possible (using pickle) to load already generated data and to explore them.
 To do it:

-1. Load pickle methods: `from src.utils.Utilities import pickle_loader, pickle_saver`
+1. Load pickle methods: `from src.utils.Utilities import pickle_loader`
 2. Load data: `pickle_loader(<the-file-you-want-to-load>)`

 ## Code structuration